Get Quick Turnaround and Easy Reporting for Wildfire Ash & Char Testing at SGS

 - Tape Lift Sampling Kits – an innovative approach to particulate sampling and analysis containing five ready-for-use microscope slides prepared with a specially formulated transparent tape to identify dust components during an IAQ evaluation survey.

 - Microvac Media- long lasting and easy to transport, are analyzed semi-quantitatively to determine surface contamination resulting from settling dust.
 Utilizing a 25 mm MCE cassette, ash/char dust is collected where a tape lift kit will not reach.

-Additional analyses we provide for ash and char samples include:
+Additional analyses we provide for wildfire samples include:

 SGS SmartSense is easily deployable